 What is the declared value?

-What's the difference between commercial value, wholesale value, and cost price?
+What's the difference between retail value, wholesale value, and cost price?

 Which value should I declare on my commercial invoice?

-You should always declare the actual price paid for the goods purchased.
-Bear in mind, that undervaluation (declaring fake value) is the most common reason for customs issues, so make sure to always declare the actual value, and be prepared to provide customs authorities with proof of transaction.
+You should always declare the "transaction value," which is the actual price paid or payable for the goods when they were sold.
+Bear in mind, that undervaluation (declaring fake value) is the most common reason for customs issues, so make sure to always declare the actual value, and be prepared to provide customs authorities with proof of transaction - if they ask.

 What is the value used for?